 The servo mechanism is used to adjust the mechanical location of the unit using the output.
-In the governor value control system, the servomechanism is commonly used to control the location of the turbine at power stations and process it using the transducer and the final value is called a mechanical movement of the value.
+In the governor value control system, the servomechanism is commonly used to control the turbine’s location at power stations and process it using the transducer, and the final value is called a mechanical movement of the value.
 Today, however, the governor controls the position of the value using Thyristor electronic controls.
 In the robotic hand movement, this device is also used.

 5. Enlists the applications of Sampled Data Systems?

 The following applications are given for the sampled data framework.

 - Quantized data is used for high-speed rolling mills regulation.

 The cut-off rate is called the pitch near the cut-off frequency of the log magnitude curve.
 The reduction rate indicates the system’s ability to distinguish between signal and noise.

 Part 2 – Control System Interview Questions (Advanced)